department-of-veterans-affairs/mhv-fhir-phr-mapping/input/pagecontent/StructureDefinition-VA.MHV.PHR.imaging-notes.md

   - Not yet confirmed: 78478, 78990
   - unclear what other codes may come to us from Vista
   - see [zulip chat with terminology](https://chat.fhir.org/#narrow/stream/179202-terminology/topic/CPT.20code.20not.20found)
+- Should we use DiagnosticReport, this is what OH uses.

+TODO: Change to DiagnosticReport.
+Look at jp systems IG for advise.
+There are known mapping and vocabulary problems.